noeperez/indires_navigation/README.md

     - *Simple RRTStar* [1] : RRT* planner in x,y,z coordinates without reasoning about kinodynamic constraints.
     - *RRT* [2] : kinodynamic RRT planner in x,y,z,yaw coordinates.
-    - *Quick RRTStar*: Quick-RRT* planner in x,y,z coordinates without reasoning about kinodynamic constraints [3].
+    - *Quick RRTStar*  [3] : Quick-RRT* planner in x,y,z coordinates without reasoning about kinodynamic constraints.

 * *navigation_features_3d*:
 Package for calculation of sample validity and feature functions employed by the cost function of the RRT planners for robot path planning.